 What Makes Work so Meaningful for Some, but Not for Others?

 The thrust behind early retirement and financial independence isn’t a desire for more stoicism and bicycles in our lives.
 Nope.
-It’s work that’s boring, repetitive, and/or super stressful.
-It’s colleagues who drive you nuts.
-It’s the clueless bosses and never ending politics.
+It’s avoiding work that’s boring, repetitive, and/or super stressful.
+It’s avoiding colleagues who drive you nuts.
+It’s avoiding clueless bosses and never ending politics.

-Sure, the commute sucks too, but lemme tell ya: We’d all sign up for a dreaded commute if at the end of it we had something to look forward to (like creating something meaningful, interacting with great people, and generally, feeling USEFUL).
+Sure, the commute sucks too, but lemme tell ya: We’d all sign up for a dreaded commute, if at the destination gave us something to look forward to (like creating something meaningful, interacting with great people, and generally, feeling USEFUL).

-I was a whineypants.
-In many respects, I still am a whineypants.
+I was a complainypants.
+In many respects, I still am a complainypants.
 The FIRE community is predicated on a disdain for corporate work and I get it.
 I’m a certified member.

 With stage four cancer, Matt could’ve easily hung it up and left his job to focus on recovery and enjoying life to the fullest.
 Instead, he followed his heart and stuck with his team.
 The mission and the bond was that strong.

-Now, I wouldn’t suggest at all that we make work a priority over our families at home.
+Now, I wouldn’t suggest at all that we make work a priority over our health or our families.
 However, there has to be a recognition that we spend an incredible amount of time surrounded by our colleagues at the office.
+Why not work to optimize that time by building a tribe within your work-life?

 How to Control Your Own Cubicle Destiny